 An estimation of market rent on a per unit basis will be made.
-This value will be derived primarily from actual rent data furnished by property owners and from local market study publications.
+This value will be derived primarily from actual rent data furnished by property owners, from local market study publications, and as available from TREPP LLC. database subscription service.
 This per unit rental rate will be multiplied by the number of units resulting in an estimate of potential gross rent.
 Next, projected vacancy and collection loss allowance will be estimated from actual data furnished by property owners and district market surveys.
 This allowance accounts for periodic fluctuations in occupancy, both above and below an estimated stabilized level.
 The market derived stabilized vacancy and collection loss allowance will then be subtracted from the potential gross rent estimate to yield an effective gross rent.